 Q. How can I find out more about the Resident Fellows?

-A. You'll have a chance to talk to Resident Fellows and current staff at the RF Info Fair.
+A. You'll have a chance to talk to Resident Fellows and current staff at the RF Information Fair.
 For more information, please refer to the dates and times listed in the corresponding RCC application.

 Q. How does the RCC Matching Process compare to the RA matching process?

-The RCC matching process is the same as the RA matching process.
+The RCC matching process is functionally the same as the RA matching process.
 If an applicant wants to be in a house and the RFs (Dorms) or House (Row) want that applicant, they match.
 Details of this process is discussed on our addition to the FAQ, Preferences and the Match.